Who Is Demi Moore?

-Born Demetria Guynes on November 11, 1962, in Roswell, New Mexico.
-With her trademark husky voice and striking beauty, Demi Moore established herself as one of the leading actresses of the early 1990s.
-She had a challenging childhood.
+Demi Moore was born Demetria Guynes on November 11, 1962, in Roswell, New Mexico.
 Her parents split up before she was born, and she was raised by her mother and stepfather, Virginia and Danny Guynes, both of whom drank heavily.

 Moore had moved more than 30 times by the time she turned 14, eventually settling in Los Angeles.
 Moore later explained in Interview magazine that "By moving around a lot, I learned to assimilate into whatever new surroundings I had and to become very comfortable with people quickly.
 I think that was one of the strongest contributing factors to my becoming an actor."

 Soap Star and Early Roles

 Dropping out of high school at 16, Moore worked as a debt collector for a time and tried modeling.
 She also developed an interest in acting.
 In 1981, Moore landed a role on the popular television soap opera General Hospital.
 She played journalist Jackie Templeton for two years.
 That same year, Moore made her film debut in the independent drama Choices.

 During her stint on General Hospital, Moore found time for a few film projects.
 Following her marriage to musician Freddie Moore in 1981, she appeared with him in the 3-D science fiction horror flick Parasite (1982).
 Moore also had a bit part in the soap opera spoof Young Doctors in Love (1982).